2018 Course Syllabus

 Week 2: Databases

-- Day 8: SQL 2, Mini-Project (Blog)
+- Day 8: SQL INSERT, Mini-Project (Photo sharing web app)

-- Day 9: SQL Select and Joins
+- Day 9: SQL Search form and pagination, Mini-Project (Photo sharing web app)

 Week 3: Advanced

-- Day 11: RSS & XML, Mini-Project (Blog)
+- Day 11: Converting data to feeds with JSON, RSS & XML, Mini-Project (Photo sharing app)

-- Day 13: Mid-Term Quiz
+- Day 13: Mid-Term Quiz.

 Week 4: Integration

-- Day 19: Working with Arrays
+- Day 19: SASS preprocessing

 Week 5: Projects and Final